schristoff/schristoff/README.md

-I work as a Software Engineer at Microsoft working on [Porter](https://porter.sh/)
+I work as a Software Engineer and a Maintainer on [Porter](https://porter.sh/)

 ###